 - Computer Science, B.S.

 The NSU-Muskogee campus provides coursework, complete programs, and certificate programs to approximately700 students annually, and approximately 20 faculty and staff are officed at this campus.
 The facility houses traditional and weekend academic programs, as well as offices for the NSU Small Business Development Center and a speech pathology clinic.

-The following academic units of Northeastern State University offer programs and courses at the Muskogee Campus:
+The following academic units of Northeastern State University offer undergraduate programs and courses at the Muskogee Campus:

 College of Extended Learning

 College of Science and Health Professions

 - Nursing, B.S.N. (degree completion for registered nurses)